xtuml/bridgepoint/doc-bridgepoint/notes/7990_Model_Element_Move/7990_Model_Element_Move.ant.md

 6. Work Required
 ----------------
+6.1 Introduce a new CME named Move...
+6.1.1 Introduce the Move...
+CME in Model Explorer 6.1.2 Introduce the Move...
+CME in the canvas
+6.1.3 Assure the Move...
+CME is only enabled when there is a valid selection
+6.1.4 The BridgePoint Move...
+CME shall be similiar to the Java > Refactor >Move... wizard, but where the Java Move CME contains a project tree to select the destiation, the BridgePoint > Move... doalog shall contain a Model explorer tree.
+6.1.5 The BridgePoint Move... shall be implemented as a wizard.
+6.1.5 Move...
+Wizard Page 1
+6.1.5.1 Select Destination
+6.1.5.1.1 This item shall contain a Model Explorer tree and the user shall be allowed to select a single location 6.1.5.1.2 Only valid destination shall be enabled, invalid destinations shall be disabled 6.1.6 Move...
+Wizard Page 2
+6.1.6.1 Referring Model Elements
+6.1.6.2 A tree view showing the Model Elements that will be affected by the move with a description of how they will be affected
+6.2 The user may cancel the Move... at any time before selecting Finish, and no action shall be taken.
+6.3 Only when and if the user selects the Move... wizard's Finsh button shall the atomic move take place.

+6.4 Avoid using the current infrastructre's use of the clipboard if possible.
+6.4.1 The copy/paste infrastructre shall be used for it's ablity to perform selection and target validation.
+However, if this move can be done with the in-memory instances and still take advatage of this validation infrastructure it shall do so.

+6. Enhance the current infrasture to not change element IDs during move.
+7.

 6.1 Supporting move as an atomic action
 6.1.1 New move operation using existing infrastructure
 6.1.1.2 Introduce a new menu item